newrelic/nri-flex/docs/apis/commands.md

         split_by: ":"
 ```

 In the example above, we only want to process data after the first (`0`) line, so we set `line_start` to `1`.
-If we know that after some line the data is not useful, we can limit the set of lines Flex processes:
+If we know that after a specific line the data is not useful, we can limit the set of lines Flex processes by adding `line_end`:

 ```yml
 name: example